Price of Anarchy with Heterogeneous Latency Functions: Part I: The Non-Atomic Case

 \subsection{Price of Anarchy is Unbounded for Heterogeneous Polynomial Delays}

-In this subsection we show lower bounds on the price of anarchy in $2$-commodity non-atomic networks with heterogeneous polynomial delay functions.
-It is surprising that even in $2$-commodity networks with delay functions that are sums of monomials, the price of anarchy depends on the demand requirement.
-The example in the appendix further illustrates this unbounded nature.
+In this subsection we show lower bounds on the price of anarchy in non-atomic networks with heterogeneous polynomial delay functions.
+It is surprising that even in $2$-commodity networks with delay functions that are sums of monomials of single variables, the price of anarchy depends on the demand requirement.